RPagels/MercuryHealth/DevOps Nirvana Demo Script.md

     an agile fashion for a software project.
 This includes things like, bugs, user stories,impediments etc.

 2. Source Control.
 ADO has 2 source control systems.
 A centralized version control system and a distributed version control system.
 The distributed version control system is git.
-Not some weird microsoft only version of git, but just the open source version of git, implemented in VSTS.
+Not some weird microsoft only version of git, but just the open source version of git, implemented in ADO.

 3. Build (Continuous Integration).
 A automated build system that can be easily customized to do anything.
 This build system can build any language on any platform